aztecyt2022/Fallout-After-Free-VUE-1.4/README.md

-THIS ADDON IS FOR VUE EXPLOIT 1.4 and 1.5.
+THIS IS FOR VUE EXPLOIT 1.4 and 1.5.

+its not really an addon file its more or less a replacement.

 Downloading the .7zip file in the main repo works with 1.5. without the img the menu will have a black BG...No other issues are present.